 To provide quality technical assistance to schools, professional development and training for all consultants has been a priority.
-The State Coordinator structured training and support to the Regional and Statewide Consultants through formal two-day monthly meetings.
-These meetings included review and analysis of current research and policy, presentation and training content/skill development, practice and assessment of training curriculum, data-based decision-making related to establishing priorities for future MO SW-PBS projects and understanding of application of the content of the PBIS National Center Blueprints (Algozzine, B., et al., 2010; Sugai, et al., 2005).
+The Co-Interim State Coordinators structured training and support to the Regional and Statewide Consultants through formal two-day monthly meetings.
+These meetings included review and analysis of current research and policy, presentation and training content/skill development, practice and assessment of training curriculum, data-based decision-making related to establishing priorities for future MO SW-PBS projects and understanding of application of the content of the PBIS National Canter Blueprints (Algozzine, B., et al., 2010; Sugai, et al., 2005).
 Particular emphasis was placed on aligning and integrating the SW-PBS training curriculum with other state training and initiatives to assure continuity.
-The Coordinator also conducted monthly half-day trainings with new consultants to familiarize them with research, state/national policy, curriculum content, and to informally discuss questions and concerns unique to their initial experiences.

-The MO SW-PBS consultants continued to improve and refine professional development activities during 2012-2013, ensuring a logical and meaningful progression of knowledge and skill acquisition across all three tiers.
-Training and technical assistance was provided regionally by consultants for school teams in the Exploration Phase, the two phases of Tier 1 (Preparation and Emerging), and the levels of Tiers 2 and 3.
+The MO SW-PBS consultants continued to improve and refine professional development activities during 2013-2014, ensuring a logical and meaningful progression of knowledge and skill acquisition across all three tiers.
+Training and technical assistance was provided regionally by consultants for school teams at the Exploration Phase, the two phases of Tier 1 (Preparation and Emerging), and the levels of Tiers 2 and 3.
 The logic for the structure was aligned with the evidence-based phases identified by the National Implementation Research Network, or NIRN (Fixsen, Naoom, Blasé, Friedman, & Wallace, 2005).
-As NIRN (2009) reminds us, "The failure to utilize research rests in large part on a faulty or non-existent implementation infrastructure."
+As Fixsen and Blase (2009) remind us, "The failure to utilize research rests in large part on a faulty or non-existent implementation infrastructure."
 MO SW-PBS training and technical assistance is designed to support fidelity of implementation and long-term sustainability.

-The progression of professional development Phases and Levels and their related outcomes is depicted here.
+The progression of professional development Levels and Phases and their related outcomes are depicted here.